Telecom Terminology & Acronyms

 Agent Coaching – Allows supervisors to listen in on calls and coach the agents throughout the call.
 The agent will be able to hear the supervisor, but the client can only hear the agent.

 Agent Monitoring – Allows supervisors to listen in on active calls and offer feedback to agents after the call to help them gain proficiency.

-Agent Virtualization – This feature creates ACD queues that are all over the world so that agents from anywhere can log in and take calls at any time.
+Agent Virtualization – This feature creates automatic call distributor queues that are all over the world so that agents from anywhere can log in and take calls at any time.
 It allows call centers to ramp up easily during busy times of year by creating a larger pool of virtual workers who can log in to meet client demand.